Yield (Υ) Calculator

 What is a good yield score?

-Roughly: below 0.5 is IGNITER (just starting), 0.5–2 is SEEKER, 2–10 is BUILDER (a productive compounding cascade), and 10+ is TRANSMITTER (signal compounds aggressively).
+Roughly: below 0.5 is low yield (just starting), 0.5–2 is moderate yield, 2–10 is high yield (a productive compounding cascade), and 10+ is very high yield (signal compounds aggressively).
 These thresholds are approximate.
+Class tier is based on total tokens, not yield — see the class checker tool.

 Does the yield calculator send my data anywhere?